052223-java-angular/Justin-P1-frontend/README.md

-# P1
+# P1 My Game List

 ## Introduction

 The MyGameList management system is a full-stack application that allows users to add and manage there favorite games to there list.
 User's will be allowed leave reviews and ratings for these games as well as other games they have played.
 Users will also be able to create wishlists.
-Based on all user's game list, there will be a multiple Top100s based on ratings, wishlists, and reocurring games to determine the most popular games.
+Based on all user's game list, there will be a multiple Top100s based on ratings, wishlists, and reocurring game on users list to determine the most popular games.
 The application will be developed using Spring Boot for the backend and Angular for the frontend.

 ## User Stories